wareya/warHUD-TF/readme.txt

 Install:

 This repository is out of date.
-Use the archive here: https://dl.dropboxusercontent.com/u/1811521/warhud%20a5.7z Extract the warhud directory to common/tf/custom/.
+Use the archive here: https://dl.dropboxusercontent.com/u/1811521/warhud%20a5.7z Extract the warhud directory (NOT its contents!) to common/tf/custom/.
 If you have an HUD crosshair already you should know what to do to move it over to this HUD.